 Dementias may result from primary diseases of the brain or other conditions (see table Classification of Some Dementias Classification of Some Dementias Dementia is chronic, global, usually irreversible deterioration of cognition.
 Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
 Treatment is... read more ).

 The most common types of dementia are

-Mild cognitive impairment causes greater memory loss than age-associated memory impairment; memory and sometimes other cognitive functions are worse in patients with this disorder than in age-matched controls, but daily functioning is typically not affected.
+Mild cognitive impairment (MCI) causes greater memory loss than age-associated memory impairment; memory and sometimes other cognitive functions are worse in patients with this disorder than in age-matched controls, but daily functioning is typically not affected.
 In contrast, dementia impairs daily functioning.
-Up to 50% of patients with mild cognitive impairment develop dementia within 3 yr.
+Up to 50% of patients with mild cognitive impairment develop dementia within 3 years.

 Any disorder may exacerbate cognitive deficits in patients with dementia.
 Delirium often occurs in patients with dementia.

 Drugs, particularly benzodiazepines and anticholinergics (eg, some tricyclic antidepressants, antihistamines, antipsychotics, benztropine), may temporarily cause or worsen symptoms of dementia, as may alcohol, even in moderate amounts.
 New or progressive kidney or liver failure may reduce drug clearance and cause drug toxicity after years of taking a stable drug dose (eg, of propranolol).